project-gemmi/gemmi/docs/cell.rst

 and `SMat33` is a symmetric matrix (6 elements) that can represent anisotropic ADP tensor.
 Let us start with the former.

-Similarly to vectors, Mat33 can be converted to and from a Python's list:
+Similarly to vectors, Mat33 can be converted to and from a Python list:

 .. doctest::